bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

 **Note: Have every component / machine listening and ready for the scanner before having the MRI Tech start the scanner.**

-2) After the MSIT is a resting-state scan. **Press "a" to end instructions screen, and have it wait for scanner"** Make sure to repeat this step for each resting-state scan throughout the session.
+2) After the MSIT is a resting-state scan. **Press "a" to end instructions screen, and have it wait for scanner** Make sure to repeat this step for each resting-state scan throughout the session.
  - start rest.py from PsychoPy app

 3) During the first resting state, run the MSIT ACC localizer script on the neurofeedback laptop: